coden0w/coden0w/README.md

 - 👋 Sup guys!
-I'm coden0w better said my name is Alex!
+I'm Alex an iOS Developer
 - 👀 I’m interested in new technologies
 - 📱 I’m currently learning SwiftUI and working as iOS developer
 - 💞️ //I’m looking to collaborate on ...